Podcast: Play in new window | Download

 Trade shows.
 We’ve all done them, and we’ve done them for years.
 But recently there’s a lot more scrutiny about their ROI, leading to a decline in overall attendance.
-Because everyone is starting to wonder: are trade shows really worth it anymore?
+Because everyone is starting to wonder: are trade shows generating leads anymore?

 Yes.
 They are.
 You just need to know how to use them.